-The curriculum for the Master of Arts in Mathematics has been carefully constructed in order to provide students with a solid foundation in the basic tools and methodologies of their field of choice.
-Beyond the basic requirements, students—with the assistance of their advisors—can design a tailor-made program, which not only meets their specific needs and interests but is also geared toward their career goals.
-Throughout the program, students can be assured of continuing and effective mentoring through close contact with their advisors and professors.
+The curriculum for the Master of Arts in Mathematics has been carefully designed in order to provide students with a solid foundation in mathematical tools and methodologies.
+Beyond the basic requirements, students—with the assistance of their advisors—can design a program of study which not only meets their specific needs and interests but is also geared toward their career goals.
+Throughout the program, students can be assured of continued and effective mentoring through close contact with their professors.

 The department also offers a Four-Plus program which leads to the bachelor’s and master’s degrees.
 This program allows students to enroll in required graduate courses during their senior year for credit counting toward both degrees.

-I. Base Requirements: Students must complete a program of study, consisting of at least 30 credit hours, which must be approved by their advisory committee.
+I. Base Requirements: Students must complete a program of study consisting of at least 30 credit hours, which must be approved by their advisory committee (see also the Course Restrictions below).
 At least 15 of these credits must be 500/600-level MAT/STS courses (exclusive of thesis and seminar credits).
 Additionally, there are two subject requirements and a depth requirement:

 (Depth) All students must take at least one two-semester sequence (STS 531/532, MAT 523/524, MAT 527/528, MAT 563/564, or MAT 577/578).